Planview Enterprise One: Pros, Cons & Alternatives

 Planview Alternative 3: JIRA

-JIRA is also a big name in the project management software space due to its flexibility and adaptability to more agile or iterative style projects.
+JIRA is also a big name in the project management software space.
+This is mostly due to its flexibility and adaptability to more agile or iterative style projects.
 However, it is important to note that JIRA is not a project portfolio management software.
 It was initially created by developers, for developers.
-While you can use make additional customizations and integrations that can help you gain portfolio management tools, it excels more as a project tracking and management tool.
+While you can use make additional customisations and integrations that can help you gain portfolio management tools, it excels more as a project tracking and management tool.

-1. Evaluate your current PPM solutions and practices to identify what is needed
+1. Evaluate your current PPM solutions and practices to identify what you’re missing

-3. Make sure the solution is aligned with your strategic objectives and existing IT strategy
+3. Check if the PPM solutions you consider are aligned with your strategic objectives and existing IT strategy

 4. Examine licensing costs and conditions